Respected New York Litigators Help Clients Sue for Failure to Diagnose

 Experienced New York City lawyers represent victims of medical malpractice

 A vital aspect of a medical practitioner’s job is correctly diagnosing a patient.
 Correct diagnosis allows doctors to prescribe proper treatment and address the patient’s condition properly.
 When a physician fails to diagnose the patient’s condition properly, the result can be severe harm, or even death.
-At Rich & Rich, P.C. in Manhattan, Queens and Nassau County, our New York lawyers can help you determine whether evidence exists to pursue a failure to diagnose lawsuit.
+At Rich & Rich, P.C., our New York lawyers can help you determine whether evidence exists to pursue a failure to diagnose lawsuit.
 If lack of adherence to accepted medical standards resulted in a harmful failure to diagnose, there may be grounds for legal relief.

 Skilled attorneys recognize common illnesses in failure to diagnose cases